MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-list-all-worksheets-in-a-workbook.md

      [!code-csharp[Trin_VstcoreExcelAutomation#21](../vsto/codesnippet/CSharp/Trin_VstcoreExcelAutomationCS/Sheet1.cs#21)]
      [!code-vb[Trin_VstcoreExcelAutomation#21](../vsto/codesnippet/VisualBasic/Trin_VstcoreExcelAutomation/Sheet1.vb#21)]

-### To list all existing worksheets in a workbook in a VSTO Add-in
+### To list all existing worksheets in a workbook in an VSTO Add-in

 1. Iterate through the <xref:Microsoft.Office.Interop.Excel.Worksheets> collection and send the name of each sheet to a cell offset from a <xref:Microsoft.Office.Interop.Excel.Range> object.